Kranichstein

-Kranichstein is a district in the city of Darmstadt.
-The town started with housing construction in the 1960s and now also has a number of residential high-rises.
-Often referred to as Darmstadt-Kranichstein.
+Kranichstein is a district in the German city of Darmstadt.
+Housing construction in the area started in the 1960s and it now also has a number of residential high-rises.
+The district is often referred to as Darmstadt-Kranichstein.

 Geographical location

 Kranichstein is located in the northeast of Darmstadt.
-It borders on Darmstadt-Wixhausen in the north, on Darmstadt-Ost in the southeast, on Darmstadt-Nord in the southwest and on Darmstadt-Arheilgen in the west.
+It borders Darmstadt-Wixhausen in the north, Darmstadt-Ost in the southeast, Darmstadt-Nord in the southwest and Darmstadt-Arheilgen in the west.

 History

 Due to the close geographic location to Arheilgen, the prehistoric history is certainly to be regarded as the same.